Mushtaq Shiekh: Early life

-Shiekh was born in Maharashtra.
-He also wrote the script for Priyadarshan's Rangrezz.
+Shiekh was born in Mumbai, Maharashtra, India.
+He wrote the script for Priyadarshan's Rangrezz.
 He authored the biography of Indian actor Shahrukh Khan titled Still Reading Khan.

 Career

 Shiekh has written several books about movies in India.
 During a visit to a book fair of Abu Dhabi, he said "I wish more books were written about movies for people who are genuinely interested in knowing how this art form is made."
 He worked as an associate producer in Anubhav Sinha's Mulk (2018).
 He has also worked with Indian TV channel Sahara One as a creative director.

 Shiekh is writing a book for children titled "Blue Forest".
 He told reporters that the book will be released in 2019.
 The book tells the story of a magical forest.
 He is also writing a web series for Ekta Kapoor's ALTBalaji.

 In year 2024, Mushtaq wrote and presented a short horror film titled Happy Ending.
 The film was directed by Anil Bajpai and featured Ishita Ganguly and Nalini Negi.
 It was released on JioCinema.

 Mushtaq wrote his first fiction novel titled Secrets Within in year 2024.
 The book was a thriller which tells the story of an architect who was given contract to construct the mansion of a rich man but found himself trapped in mysterious circumstances once he started working on the project.
 A film on the book is in the process with a film studio.
 While speaking to Mid-day, Mushtaq reveals that Akshay Kumar, Tabbu and R.Madhavan could be considered playing the main lead in the film.

+In 2025 Mushtaq Shiekh wrote Harshvardhan Rane and Sonam Bajwa starrer Ek Deewane Ki Deewaniyat.
+The film was directed by Milap Zaveri.
+The film was released in Deepawali festival with Ayushman Khurana starrer Thamma and went on to do more than 100 Crore on the Box Office worldwide.
+It was declared a runaway hit.